1939 Washington and Lee Generals football team

 The 1939 Washington and Lee Generals football team was an American football team that represented Washington and Lee University during the 1939 college football season as a member of the Southern Conference.
 In their seventh year under head coach Warren E. Tilson, the team compiled an overall record of 3–4–1, with a mark of 1–2 in conference play.

+Washington and Lee was ranked at No. 113 (out of 609 teams) in the final Litkenhous Ratings for 1939.